Jaswar/evaluation-thesis/README.md

 ## Data

-The dynamic masks can be downloaded from [https://drive.google.com/drive/folders/1L7IHNWNZIseZ7K1Jagdp2EyK0z6UncVR?usp=sharing](Google Drive).
+The dynamic masks can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1L7IHNWNZIseZ7K1Jagdp2EyK0z6UncVR?usp=sharing).

 As per the licence of EgoExo4D, no part of the dataset is shared as part of this project.
 The takes as outlined in `settings.json` need to be downloaded from EgoExo4D directly.
 The script `prepare_ego_exo4d.py` must then be run to convert the data into expected format.
 Make sure to process the data inside the folder containing dynamic masks.